Considering a pet bird? These breeds are a great place to start your research!

 If you're looking for a beautiful, long-term companion, a pet bird might be right for you.

-But before bringing your new pet home, take the time to research each breed and see which best suits your lifestyle.
+But before bringing your new pet home, take a lot of time to research each breed and see which best suits your lifestyle.
 Do you want your bird to be quiet or talkative?
 Calm or outgoing?
-Knowing the answers to these types of questions will help you find the perfect bird for you and your family.
+Knowing the answers to these types of questions will help you find the perfect beginner bird for you and your family.

-The only question that remains now is, does Polly want a cracker?
+The only question that remains now (for the talkers of the group) is this: Does Polly want a cracker?